neurobionics/neurobionicspi/README.md

 While this image was originally configured for usage at the University of Michigan, it can be modified to connect to any set of known WiFi networks.
 Hence, login in details for Michigan wireless must be obtained separately, through a document behind U-M login security.
 If you wish to use this image for locations/networks not at U-M, you can add your WiFi network details set in the workflow settings.

+This image has only been tested on the Raspberry Pi v4.
+It will not work on the Raspberry Pi Zero.

 <img src="https://github.com/neurobionics/neurobionicspi/blob/main/assets/neurobionicspi.PNG" width="1024">

 # Features